Term: Spring 2016

 Kinematics and kinetics of particles and rigid bodies in two and three dimensions.
 Computer-aided analysis.
 Prerequisite: CE 001, MATH 121.

 Stress, strain, temperature relationships, torsion, bending stresses and deflections.
 Columns, joints, thin-walled cylinders.
 Combined stresses and Mohr's circle.
 Prerequisite: CE 001, MATH 121, ME 012, or concurrent enrollment.
 Cross-listed with: CE 100.

 Principles of engineering thermodynamics; applications of these principles to thermodynamic cycles.
-Prerequisites: MATH 022, PHYS 031 with PHYS 021.
+Prerequisites: MATH 022, PHYS 031.

 Analysis of isentropic processes, gas, vapor and combined power cycles; refrigeration/heat pump cycles; relationships for ideal and real gases; gas mixtures and psychrometric applications.
 Prerequisite: ME 040.

 Introduction to the machine shop environment; shop safety; proper use of essential shop tools; machining techniques.
 Pre/co-requisite: Sophomore standing in Mechanical Engineering.

 Introduction to finite element analysis, solid modeling, and stress-strain analysis with post-processing techniques.
 Online course.
 Prerequisite: CE 001.
 Co-requisite: ME 014 or CE 100.

 Engineering measurements, data analysis and theory of experimentation.
 Experiments with fluids and material testing machines and instrumentation for dynamic measurements.
 Co-requisite: ME 143.